Paperback-iOS/website/src/getting-started/installation/index.md

 ::: warning Patreon Exclusive
 Access to beta and alpha builds of Paperback requires being a [Patreon supporter](https://patreon.com/FaizanDurrani).
 While all Patreon supporters gain access to beta builds, alpha builds are exclusive to the supporter++ tier.

 Additionally, Patreon supporters gain access to the `#beta-chat` channel in the official Discord server.
-For those with the supporter++ tier, the `#alpha` channel is also accessible.
+For those with the supporter++ tier, the `#alpha` channel is accessible as well.

 :::

 ## Request an Invite:

 1. Join the [official Discord server](https://discord.paperback.moe).
+2. Make sure you are an active [Patreon supporter](https://www.patreon.com/FaizanDurrani).
+   > Only the 3 shown tiers are supported, don't make a custom pledge.
-2. Link your Discord account in your [Patreon settings](https://www.patreon.com/settings/apps).
+3. Link your Discord account in your [Patreon settings](https://www.patreon.com/settings/apps).
-3. Execute the `/invite` command in any channel in the Discord server ([Learn more](https://discord.com/blog/slash-commands-are-here)).
+4. Execute the `/invite` command in any channel in the Discord server.
    > This process will prompt you for your email and the build you wish to access (beta or alpha).
 Your email remains private and is not visible to other Discord users ([Learn more](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ)).

 Expect to receive a TestFlight invite via email within a few minutes after executing the command.